torvalds/linux/Documentation/admin-guide/pm/cpufreq.rst

 adjusting the CPU clock frequency).

-CPU Performance Scaling in Linux
+CPU Performance Scaling in GNU/Linux
 ================================

-The Linux kernel supports CPU performance scaling by means of the ``CPUFreq`` (CPU Frequency scaling) subsystem that consists of three layers of code: the core, scaling governors and scaling drivers.
+The GNU/Linux kernel supports CPU performance scaling by means of the ``CPUFreq`` (CPU Frequency scaling) subsystem that consists of three layers of code: the core, scaling governors and scaling drivers.